michal-h21/iec2utf/README.md

     texlua iec2utf.lua "used fontenc" < filename > newfile

-You must specify font encodings used in the document, default is T1, used in European languages wth Latin alphabet.
+You must specify font encodings used in the document, default is `T1 T2A T2B T2C T3 T5 LGR`, which covers European languages with Latin and Cyrrilic alphabets, and Vietnamese.

 ### Example